groonga/groonga/doc/source/install/cmake.rst

 Install depended software
 -------------------------

-Here is lists of depended software for GNU/Linux, UNIX and Windows.
+Here is depended software for GNU/Linux, UNIX and Windows.

 TODO